Gary Goff enters his sixth year as Head Football Coach at Tiffin University.

-Shawn Murphy enters his fourth year with the Dragons and will be working with the defensive backs.
+Shawn Murphy enters his sixth year with the Dragons and will be working with the defensive backs.
 In 2011, he served as the offensive assistant coach for the Dragons.
 Before coming to Tiffin, he coached at Tiffin Columbian High School from 2005-2009 where he won four league titles and had three playoff appearances.

 Prior to his time at Tiffin Columbian, Murphy attended Heidelberg University where he was a three year letter winner on the football team.
 He would go on to receive his degree in Education followed by his Master’s degree in Educational Administration.

 Murphy is currently employed by Tiffin City Schools as the Dean of Students at the Tiffin Middle School.
-Murphy resides in Tiffin with his wife Karen and his daughter Evelyn.
+Murphy resides in Tiffin with his wife Karen and two daughters Evelyn and Annabelle.

-Steve Gilbert enters his third year with the Dragons football program and serves as running backs coach.
+Steve Gilbert enters his sixth year with the Dragons football program and serves as running backs coach.
 In 2011, Gilbert was inducted to the OHSFCA Hall of Fame after a 37 year career as a high school coach and teacher.
 He is a 1968 graduate of Toledo St. Francis DeSales High School.
-He received his Bachelor's degree from the University of Toledo in 1973 and his Master's degree from Bowling Green State University in 1979.
+He received his Bachelor’s degree from the University of Toledo in 1973 and his Master’s degree from Bowling Green State University in 1979.
 He also earned a Vocational Education degree from Kent State University in 1991.

 Gilbert has been an assistant football coach and wrestling coach at North Baltimore HS (1973-75); Bowling Green HS (1975-81); and Norwalk HS (1981-84).
 In 1985, Gilbert was named Head Football Coach at Ashland Crestview HS.
 In two years he moved on to Mansfield Senior HS as Head Coach.
 In 1993 he was named Head Coach at Tiffin Columbian HS where he stayed for 17 years, posting a career record of 137-44 with 10 NOL Championships and 8 trips to the OHSAA State playoffs.
 His career high school record is 189-72.